Precision Nucleon Charges and Form Factors Using 2+1-flavor Lattice QCD: Comparison with Previous Lattice QCD Calculations

-The Mainz collaboration~\cite{Harris:2019bih} analyzed eleven CLS ensembles~\cite{Bruno:2014jqa} described above for the charges.
-The pion mass ranges between $203$ and $353$~MeV.
-To control ESC they explore the summation method and two-state fits with a common value for $\Delta M_1$ for six quantities, the three charges and three Mellin moments that give the momentum fraction, helicity and transversity.
-Note that our data for $\Delta {\widetilde M}_1$ for the three charges given in Table~\ref{tab:deltaM} and for the three moments given in Ref.~\cite{Mondal:2020ela} do not support using a common value for $\Delta M_1$ in the analysis of all six quantities.
+The Mainz Collaboration~\cite{Harris:2019bih} analyzed 11 CLS ensembles~\cite{Bruno:2014jqa} that are common with the RQCD work described above.
+On these ensembles, the pion mass ranges between $203$ and $353$~MeV.
+To control ESC they explore the summation method and two-state fits with a common value for $\Delta M_1$ for six quantities, the three charges and three Mellin moments that give the momentum fraction, helicity, and transversity.
+Note that our data for $\Delta M_1$ (or $\Delta {\widetilde M}_1$) for the three charges given in Table~\ref{tab:deltaM} and for the three moments given in Ref.~\cite{Mondal:2020ela} do not support using a common value for $\Delta M_1$ in the analysis of all six quantities.
 Their final results are also obtained with the CCFV ansatz given in Eq.~\eqref{eq:CCFVcharges}, which they call ABDE.
-For the vector form factors~\cite{Djukanovic:2021cgp}, they analyze ten CLS ensembles including one with the physical pion mass, however errors in data from it are large.
-They analyze ESC using the summation and two-state fit methods ($\{2,2\}$ in our notation), which give consistent values, however, the errors with the summation method, especially at the larger $Q^2$, are much larger.
-They employ dipole and $z$-expansion paramterization of the $Q^2$ behavior, and the chiral-continuum extrapolation using heavy baryon chiral perturbation theory (HBChPT) supplemented with leading order corrections for lattice discretization and finite volume.
-Their final estimates are obtained from a model-agnostic average (summation, two-state fits, dipole, $z$-expansion, HBChPT, and cuts on $Q^2$ and $M_\pi^2$ values) with weights given by the Akaike Information Criteria.
+For the vector form factors~\cite{Djukanovic:2021cgp}, they analyze 10 CLS ensembles including one with the physical pion mass; however, errors in data from it are large.
+The ESC is controlled using the summation and two-state fit methods ($\{2,2\}$ in our notation), which give consistent values.
+The errors in the data with the summation method, especially at the larger $Q^2$, are much larger.
+They employ dipole and $z$-expansion parameterization of the $Q^2$ behavior, and the chiral-continuum extrapolation using heavy baryon chiral perturbation theory (HBChPT) supplemented with leading order corrections for lattice discretization and finite volume.
+Their final estimates are obtained from a model-agnostic average (summation, two-state fits, dipole, $z$-expansion, HBChPT, and cuts on $Q^2$ and $M_\pi^2$ values) with weights given by the Akaike information criteria.